-Within the research area Intelligence and security, intelligence is studied from a political, historical, ethical, judicial, and methodological perspective.
-The main goal is to improve our understanding of how intelligence and security services operate, how they are and have been embedded in their broader political, bureaucratic, and societal context, and how their methodologies can be complemented.
+Our main goal is to improve understanding of how intelligence and security services operate, how they are embedded in broader political, bureaucratic, and societal contexts, and how their methodologies can be complemented.

 - Simon Willmetts

-Research on the functioning of intelligence organizations and the processes they work with, such as collection, analysis, and management of compartmented structures, also contributes to accountability of and (public) oversight over these organizations.
-Furthermore, research on methodology and techniques not only contributes to the improvement of the analytical capabilities of intelligence and security services, but also to the broader and more fundamental issue of how not to miss relevant relationships in the domain of security and threats.
+Research on intelligence and security should contribute to academic knowledge, inform public debate and support the development of professional practice.
+Research on the functioning of intelligence organisations – in governments and beyond – and the processes they work with, such as collection, analysis, and management of compartmented structures, also contributes to accountability of and (public) oversight over these organisations.
+Furthermore, research on methodology not only contributes to the improvement of the analytical capabilities of intelligence and security services, but also to the broader and more fundamental issue of how not to miss relevant relationships in the domain of security and threats.

-The research group Intelligence and Security has been augmented with a team Police Studies as part of the collaboration agreement with the Dutch National Police.
-This team is tasked with creating a more academic foundation for the current knowledge surrounding police studies in the Netherlands, as well as broadening and enriching that information.
-Academic knowledge will need to be gathered and subsequently shared with the academic world and the professionals working in the field.
-As a result, there is a need for a research programme, an educational programme and outreach activities.
+Since 2021, our research group has been augmented with a team of Policing Studies researchers as part of the collaboration agreement with the Dutch National Police.
+This team seeks to establish a more academic foundation for the current knowledge surrounding police studies in the Netherlands and beyond, as well as broadening and enriching that information.

-- Politics and governance of intelligence and security
+- Politics, governance and management of intelligence and security.

-- The judicial, ethical, and societal dimensions of intelligence
+- The judicial, ethical, and societal norms that affect intelligence and security.

 - Methodological issues in intelligence collection and analysis.

 - Intelligence and security challenges in Europe and the Global South.